-The UK Government is working to make the UK the safest place to be online, developing safer internet communities and empowering citizens to manage risks.
+The UK Government is working to make the UK the safest place to be online.
 Find tips below to help you protect yourself, your family and your devices from cyber criminals.

 A range of support is available to tackle cyber crime and empower individuals to protect themselves from threats online, this includes: